Raytheon Technologies sending 1,000 oxygen concentrators to India

-New Delhi, May 4 (IANS) Aerospace and defence major Raytheon Technologies Corp on Tuesday said it is sending 1,000 oxygen concentrators to India.
+New Delhi: Aerospace and defence major Raytheon Technologies Corp on Tuesday said it is sending 1,000 oxygen concentrators to India.

 The company employs nearly 5,000 people in India, primarily through Pratt & Whitney and Collins Aerospace.